Published February 11, 202616 min readUpdated Feb 25, 2026

 HealthPartners

-New to MNsure for 2026.
-Integrated health system with strong preventive care.
+HealthPartners Insurance Company new to MNsure for 2026.
+Integrated health system.

 Network: HealthPartners, Park Nicollet